-- 5. Assistance to Congress and Federal Agencies by the Office of the Chairman - Memorandum on Pending Regulatory Reform Bills.
+- Congressional Trainings.
+ACUS has offered trainings to congressional staff on a variety of topics, including legislative drafting involving delegation of power to administrative agencies. - Council of Independent Regulatory Agencies.
+The Office of the Chairman convenes the Council of Independent Regulatory Agencies.
+A council for leaders in independent regulatory agencies, CIRA's goal is to provide a forum to discuss issues common to these agencies. - Memorandum on Pending Regulatory Reform Bills.
 In the last several years, Members of Congress from both political parties have introduced numerous bills designed to amend or overhaul certain aspects of the federal administrative state.
-Given the significance of these proposed reforms and the large number of bills introduced, the Office of the Chairman has compiled summaries of bills introduced in the last few years.
-The Office updates this document periodically to introduce new bills and to reflect subsequent developments for existing bills. - Statutory Review Program.
+Given the significance of these proposed reforms and the large number of bills introduced, the Office of the Chairman has compiled summaries of bills introduced in the last few years. - Statutory Review Program.
 ACUS has initiated a pilot program under which its staff will transmit to Congress federal judicial opinions that identify technical and related problems in statutes dealing with administrative procedure.
 Its purpose is primarily to provide legislative drafters with the information they need to ensure future statutes adequately reflect Congress's intent.
 Opinions will be selected by Conference staff based on independent research and, most importantly, suggestions from federal agencies.
-Selected opinions will be transmitted, under the cover of a letter briefly identifying the issues warranting transmittal, to the Speaker of the House, the Senate Pro Tempore of the Senate, the Office of the Legislative Counsel in both the House and Senate, the Committee on the Judiciary in both the House and Senate, and, as appropriate, other committees that may have an interest in the subject matter.
-All letters and accompanying opinions will be made publicly available on the Conference's website. - Congressional Trainings.
-ACUS has offered trainings to congressional staffers.
-In July 2016, ACUS conducted a training on legislative drafting involving delegation of power to administrative agencies.
-In March 2016, ACUS conducted a training on fundamental principles of administrative law and the role of administrative agencies. - 6.
-Leadership of Inter-Agency Working Groups regulatory agencies, CIRA's goal is to provide a forum to discuss issues common to these agencies.
+Selected opinions will be transmitted, under the cover of a letter briefly identifying the issues warranting transmittal, to the Office of the Legislative Counsel in both the House and Senate, the Committee on the Judiciary of both the House and Senate, and, as appropriate, other committees that may have an interest in the subject matter.